 Ophelia and the Marvelous Boy by Karen Foxlee (ages 8 – 12)

 Stuck in a museum with her sister and father who is working on a sword exhibit, Ophelia’s curiosity leads her to a locked room where a boy has been trapped for thousands of years.
-But Ophelia doesn’t believe in that kind of thing.
-Except she kind of does.
-She remembers her mother used to tell her those stories . . .
-This is a breathtaking journey of loss, acceptance, hope and friendship and homage to the Snow Queen fairy tale.
+But Ophelia doesn’t believe magic.
+Except, she kind of does.
+This is a breathtaking journey of loss, acceptance, hope, and friendship and a cool homage to the Snow Queen fairy tale.
 I loved it so much I wrote about it for the first Read Brightly book club pick.

 The Seven Tales of Trinket by Shelley Moore Thomas (ages 8 – 12)